-If the Faculty Honor Board decides to retain jurisdiction over the matter, the Chair of the Board will notify the Respondent in a Student Notification via the student's preferred email address on file with the University or other written communication within ten (10) business days of the Faculty Honor Board's determination, providing the following information:
+If the Faculty Honor Board decides to retain jurisdiction over the matter, the Chair of the Board will notify the Respondent in a Student Notification via the student's University of Denver email address within five (5) business days of the Faculty Honor Board's determination or as soon as possible thereafter, taking into account the interests of the Respondent.
+The Student Notification will provide the following information:

 - 1. A brief description of the allegation(s). - 2.
 A copy of the SCOL Honor Code. - 3.
-Information and contact information for a representative of the SCOL SBA Honor Board, who would be available to serve as a neutral resource for the Respondent. - 4.
+Contact information for the Office of Student Affairs, available to serve as a neutral resource for the Respondent. - 4.
 An invitation to submit relevant documentation and/or materials.

-The Board will also notify the SCOL Registrar that it has initiated an investigation involving the Respondent, along with any relevant information regarding academic work, when necessary to comply with Section III.I.2 of the SCOL Honor Code.
+The Board will also notify the SCOL Registrar that it is initiating an investigation involving the Respondent, along with any relevant information regarding academic work, when necessary to comply with Section III.I.2 of the SCOL Honor Code.
+The Board may initiate its investigation at this time.